Use Slack To Build a Culture of Communication, Collaboration, and Foster Great Team Relationships

 The best part?
 Achieving those results is surprisingly easy.
 Let’s look at a few simple shifts you can make to get more value out of Slack.

-#1: Don’t Be That Guy (You Know the Type)
+#1: Don’t Be That Guy (You Know the Type).
+Positive Alacrity

 Much like you wouldn’t want team members dreading the thought of coming to work, they shouldn’t dread opening any given Slack channel either.
 After all, there’s likely not much motivation that would derive from opening a computer window filled only with endless to-do’s or tough criticism day-in-and-day-out.

-One helpful way to keep positivity at the forefront of your Slack communication is to remember that not every message needs to be a request for something.
+One helpful way to keep positivity at the forefront of your Slack workspace is to remember that not every message needs to be a request for something.

 After all … Most of us have that person in our lives who only shows up when they want something, right?
 Those people whose calls or texts or visits you dread, because you know they come with strings attached.
 Left unchecked, Slack runs the risk of delivering that same type of experience and creating that same sense of dread.